Polyhedron: Lattice polyhedron

+Polyhedral compound

 A polyhedral compound is made of two or more polyhedra sharing a common centre.
 Symmetrical compounds often share the same vertices as other well-known polyhedra and may often also be formed by stellation.
 Some are listed in the list of Wenninger polyhedron models.

+Zonohedron

+A zonohedron is a convex polyhedron in which every face is a polygon that is symmetric under rotations through 180°.
+Zonohedra can also be characterized as the Minkowski sums of line segments, and include several important space-filling polyhedra.

-Orthogonal polyhedra
+Orthogonal polyhedron

-An orthogonal polyhedron is one all of whose faces meet at right angles, and all of whose edges are parallel to axes of a Cartesian coordinate system.
-(Jessen's icosahedron provides an example of a polyhedron meeting one but not both of these two conditions.)
+Polyhedra are said to be orthogonal because all of their edges are parallel to the axes of a Cartesian coordinate system.
+This implies that all faces meet at right angles, but this condition is weaker: Jessen's icosahedron has faces meeting at right angles, but does not have axis-parallel edges.
 Aside from the rectangular cuboids, orthogonal polyhedra are nonconvex.
-They are the 3D analogs of 2D orthogonal polygons, also known as rectilinear polygons.
-Orthogonal polyhedra are used in computational geometry, where their constrained structure has enabled advances on problems unsolved for arbitrary polyhedra, for example, unfolding the surface of a polyhedron to a polygonal net.
+They are the three-dimensional analogs of two-dimensional orthogonal polygons, also known as rectilinear polygons.
+Orthogonal polyhedra are used in computational geometry, where their constrained structure has enabled advances in problems unsolved for arbitrary polyhedra, for example, unfolding the surface of a polyhedron to a polygonal net.
 Polycubes are a special case of orthogonal polyhedra that can be decomposed into identical cubes, and are three-dimensional analogues of planar polyominoes.

-Embedded regular maps with planar faces

-Regular maps are flag transitive abstract 2-manifolds and they have been studied already in the nineteenth century.

-Some of them have 3-dimensional polyhedral embeddings like the one that represents Klein's quartic.

-Canonical polyhedra

-Every convex polyhedron is combinatorially equivalent to an essentially unique canonical polyhedron, a polyhedron which has a midsphere tangent to each of its edges.

-Generalisations of polyhedra
+Generalisations

 The name 'polyhedron' has come to be used for a variety of objects having similar structural properties to traditional polyhedra.